fazreil/hotel/PITCHME.md

 Display functions are:
 - display_a_customer function
-  - r_number is passed as a parameter indicating the room owner
+  - r_number is passed as a parameter referencing the owner of the room
 - display_all_customer function
 - show_customer function